Annotated Bibliography

 - TPUG Magazine, Issue #14, May 1985, p.
 14.

-An argument in favour of the VIC-20 as a computer for beginners. - Inside Inner Space
+An argument in favour of the VIC-20 as a computer for beginners. - Adventure and Other Adventures

 - TPUG Magazine, Issue #15, June 1985, p.
 16.